 Who could replace Boris Johnson in the role of prime minister?

-With a flurry of resignations across cabinet and his backbenches, including his chancellor and his health secretary, Boris Johnson is seemingly moving closer to leaving no 10.
+Those who wish to stand in the upcoming Tory leadership contest will need the support of 20 Conservative MPs.

-Following revelations that Mr Johnson promoted Chris Pincher to deputy chief whip, despite knowing about a complaint against him being upheld in 2019, the PM is under increased pressure to resign.
+Sir Graham Brady estimted that a new leader will be in place by September 5, once candidates have been narrowed down and allowed to campaign.

-But who could replace him in the role of prime minister?
+But who is interested, and who could replace Johnson in the role of prime minister?

 Click here to sign up for our newsletters.